 Your doctor may prescribe another medicine, such as methotrexate or tocilizumab, if you continue to have symptoms after your steroid dose is lowered.
 This is sometimes called steroid-sparing treatment.

 In rare cases, giant cell arteritis may affect a part of the aorta, a large blood vessel in the chest.
-This can cause an aortic aneurysm, which can be life-threatening.
+This can cause an aortic aneurysmaortic aneurysm, which can be life-threatening.
 Your doctor may want you to follow up each year to watch for this problem.

 How can you care for yourself during treatment?